|

 I would not be out much money.
 That evening a friend and I went to Service

+Merchandise and looked at portable radios.
 Service Merchandise had three different “sports” radios.
 The

 first one was just what I had envisioned.
 It was just an AM/FM radio, had one 4”